Introducing ground-breaking research on the positive and vital impact of animal assisted interventions.

 • Providing a general sense of community and companionship

-We have put together a short summary of the research that we undertook, including our recommendations for the development of animal assisted therapy programmes.
+We have put together a short summary of the research that we undertook, including our recommendations for the development of animal assisted intervention programmes.
 We looked at:

 • The impact of the Therapaws programme on care home residents overall wellbeing and quality of life